-Year 1 Year 2 • Seasonal changes - Identify and compare the uses of a - Observe changes across the four variety of everyday materials, including seasons. wood, metal, plastic, glass, brick, rock, - Observe and describe weather paper and cardboard for particular uses. associated with the seasons and - Find out how the shapes of solid objects how day length varies. made from some materials can be changed squashing, bending, twisting and stretching.
+Year 1 Year 2 Observe changes across the four seasons.
+Observe and describe weather associated with the seasons and how day length varies. wood, metal, plastic, glass, brick, rock, paper and cardboard for particular uses. - Find out how the shapes of solid objects made from some materials can be changed squashing, bending, twisting and stretching.